Wednesday, June 7, 2023

 In 1961, Stanley Milgram did his famous obedience experiments to see if he could convince participants to shock someone to death!
 Two people entered a room and a rigged coin toss would always make a confederate (an actor) the test-taker and the participant the test-giver.
 The test-taker had to memorize a string of words and would get a shock after any error.
 The participant was instructed to increase the voltage of the shock with each mistake (but it didn't actually shock the confederate).
 Then at a specific point, the actor would mention his heart condition and later keel over.
 The experimenter would just say, repeatedly, "Please continue with the experiment."
 As you can imagine, it was distressing for the participant, yet 63% continued to shock the confederate to the maximum level.
 Here's a 10-minute video on this:

 In 1963, Hannah Arendt's famous work, Eichmann in Jerusalem: A Report on the Banality of Evil came out.
 She was a Jewish German writer who escaped to the U.S. during WWII.
 She actually ended up in a prison camp, but there was a moment of confusion among the guards over whether German citizens should be in there.
 She told the other women this was their only chance to get out, but they didn't listen.
-She, alone, marched to the gate and demanded release as a German citizen.
+She marched to the gate and demanded release as a German citizen.
 They opened the gates for her, and she had to walk for days to find safe passage out of the country.
-The other women all died.
+The women who stayed behind all died.
 After the war, during the war crime trial of Adolph Eichmann, the New Yorker paid her to go back to report on the trial.
 Her take on it was that Eichmann was just a regular person following the rules.
 That massively pissed people off!
 He had to be a monster.
 But she stood her ground, and turned the article into a book explaining how easily and successfully a bureaucracy can create a populace who will do anything if they're divorced from any sense of personal responsibility and eager to do a good job for the authority figures directly rewarding them.
 We have to pay attention to the types of bureaucratic institutions that are just following the rules - like education system that insist they everyone must be allowed to choose whether or not to make because public health says so, and a medical institution that says the same because the CMOH, who's in Ford's back pocket, says so!
 Everyone says someone else told them to stop masking - that's the thing about the circular nature of bureaucracies: it's rule by nobody

 Then, in 1968, right after MLK's death, Jane Elliott did her famous blue eye / brown eye experiment on her grade 3 students, giving one group arm bands based on something as innocuous as eye colour, and merely suggesting they were kind of dumb and not very clean as she moved their seats to the back of the classroom.
 That was enough for the other half of the kids to hate them and bully them.
 She undid their hatred by pointing out what she had done and how easily people slipped into seeing others as enemies with the smallest suggestion.
 Here's a whole Frontline episode on that one.

 Finally in 1968, Latané and Darley (famous for writing about Kitty Genovese in 1964) ran the Smoke Filled Room experiment I mentioned back here in which experimenters make it appear there's a fire.
 If alone, a person will immediately find the researchers to let them know of the smoke.
 When there were confederates in the room who don't react, the participant won't react either.
 Essentially, we'd rather die that look weird.
+(Check out a video explaining the experiment here with behind-the-scenes details).

 Social adhesion is vitally important to our survival, so it makes sense to follow the herd except when the herd is running off a cliff.
 Then we need to use our prefrontal cortex to think about the wisdom of their decisions.
-I was raised with parents who often asked, "If Suzy jumped off a cliff, would you do that to," which is a great catch-all comeback for a variety of complaints from "I need a clock-radio because Suzy has one," to "I shouldn't have to wear boots in winter because nobody else wears them!"
+I was raised with parents who often asked, "If Suzy jumped off a cliff, would you do that too?" which is a great catch-all comeback for a variety of complaints from "I need a clock-radio because Suzy has one," to "I shouldn't have to wear boots in winter because nobody else wears them!"
 They were adamant that I think for myself, but I think that's rare.

 BUT, in every case in these experiments, there were people who didn't blindly follow the crowd or the instructions and questioned them or just walked out.
 Social science experiments typically need about 68% of people to do something for it to be considered statistically significant, but in each of these, between 10 and 30% of people - sometimes over 60% - did something else.